Oktopost/namespace/README.md

 ## Basic Example

-The following example will assumes the next directory structure:
+The following example will assume the next directory structure:

 ```
 src